Nitter

-Nitter is a free and open source alternative frontend for Twitter, focusing on privacy and performance.
-Nitter is designed to allow access to Twitter without tracking, advertisements, or the need for an account.
-It only supports browsing, and cannot be used to sign in or interact with the Twitter community.
-Users can view user profiles, replies, media, and individual Tweets alongside their comments and Quote Tweets.
-Nitter also allows for searching by keywords, hashtags, usernames, locations, media and dates and supports the same formatting as Twitter's native advanced search function.
+Nitter is a free and open source alternative frontend for X, formerly known as Twitter, (Note: Known as Twitter from 2006 until 2023, when the platform was rebranded to X following its acquisition by Elon Musk) focusing on privacy and performance.
+Nitter is designed to allow access to X without tracking, advertisements, or the need for an account.
+It only supports browsing, and cannot be used to sign in or interact with the X community.
+Users can view user profiles, replies, media, and individual posts alongside their comments and Quote Posts.
+Nitter also allows for searching by keywords, hashtags, usernames, locations, media and dates and supported the same formatting as X's native advanced search function.
+It also supports creating RSS feeds for X (Twitter) profiles.

 Features

-The user interface is designed to be minimalist and resemble the classic Twitter desktop layout.
-Since users cannot log in to Twitter through Nitter, Nitter has no notifications, no home feed, and no ability to tweet.
-By default, Nitter has no infinite scroll, although an experimental feature allows for the usage of infinite scroll.
+The user interface is designed to be minimalist and resemble the classic X desktop layout.
+Since users can't log in to X through Nitter, Nitter has no notifications, no home feed, and no ability to tweet.
+By default, Nitter has no infinite scroll, although an experimental feature allowed for the usage of infinite scroll.
 It has no ads or tracking, and the timeline is in chronological order.
 Nitter relied on a glitch that allowed creating a large amount of "guest accounts" using proxy servers in order to fetch content.
-It now relies on using registered account tokens to access the site, as Twitter has removed the ability to create guest accounts, and heavily restricts access to logged-out users.
+It now relies on using registered account tokens to access the site, as X has removed the ability to create guest accounts, and heavily restricts access to logged-out users.

-In addition to the official web instance, there are unofficial public web instances, as well as community-contributed mobile apps and browser extensions.
+In addition to the former official web instance, there are unofficial public web instances, as well as community-contributed mobile apps and browser extensions.

-Nitter is funded by donations as well as a grant from NLnet's NGI fund.
+Nitter was funded by donations as well as a grant from the NLnet Foundation's NGI fund.

-Discontinuation
+History

-Nitter was officially discontinued in February 2024.
-The developer had announced the project was "dead" after Twitter removed the guest account feature, on which Nitter relied, in January 2024.
-Some instances had previously stopped working some months before due to changes to the Twitter API.
+Nitter was temporarily discontinued between February 2024 and February 2025.
+The developer had announced the project was "dead" after X removed the guest account feature, on which Nitter relied, in January 2024.
+Some instances had previously stopped working some months before due to changes to the X API.
 The developer stated instances could be self-hosted by having users use their own account, at the risk of the account being banned.

-Revival

 On 6 February 2025, Zedeus announced on GitHub Discussions that development on the project would be resuming.
-Instances can no longer generate guest accounts as Twitter has removed the feature, and the project now requires the usage of registered accounts to access Twitter.